Micro-Influencers and Nonprofits

 Finding the right micro-influencer for your nonprofit can be a valuable component of your social media strategy.
 By promoting your organization to their loyal followers, they can help grow your community and spread your message to a fresh audience.

-Brook is a Digital Marketing Intern at Technology Aloha.
+As a Digital Marketing Intern, Brook focused on Social Media Marketing for our clients.
 She is currently pursuing her Bachelor’s degree in Telecommunications with a minor in Sports Management at Texas A&M University.